 Another useful link for those that are reliant on bank loans, the big 4 banks have coronavirus relief packages.
-You can get more information about this on the below link.
+You can get more information about this here.

 If we all stay calm and take precautions, we will make it through this troubling time.
 Stay safe everyone, and stay positive!